HomeBlogCut Costs, Not Corners: The ROI of an In-House Hearing Conservation Program with Soundtrace

 Business Case·9 min read·Updated 2025

 The ROI of an in-house hearing conservation program is not a soft or speculative number.
-It is the arithmetic of comparing a predictable annual cost against the costs of the events it prevents: OSHA citations, workers’ compensation claims, experience modification rate increases, and the litigation exposure that accumulates when audiometric records are incomplete.
+It is the arithmetic of comparing a predictable annual cost against the costs of the events it prevents: OSHA citations, workers’ compensation claims, experience modification rate increases, and litigation exposure from incomplete audiometric records.

 Soundtrace provides in-house audiometric testing, noise monitoring, and recordkeeping for industrial facilities — built to make the cost of comprehensive compliance lower than the cost of a single preventable claim.